material-motion/material-motion/specifications/runtime.md

       })
     }

-**Scope**: The name to these methods should be scoped to an individual Actor instance.
+**Scope**: The Runtime receiving these events should scope the provided name to the Actor instance.

 ---